Mamallapuram – The Workshop of the Pallavas

 Shiva as Kankala-murti graced the northernmost niche on the western face.
 He is shown with four hands, carrying a danda (rod), chamara (fly-whisk) and a kapala (skull).
 The attribute in his upper right hand is not very distinct, Srinivasan1 suggests that it could be pasa (noose).
 Labels above the sculpture read, Satyaparakrama and Paravara.

-Adjacent to the above niche, on south is shown a Dvarapala, guarding the central cell of the western face.
-Protruding prongs of Trishula behind his headdress resemble the similar dvarpalas seen on various other Pallava monuments.
+Adjacent to the above niche, in the south is shown a dvarapala, guarding the central cell of the western face.
+Protruding prongs of trishula behind his headdress resemble the similar dvarapalas seen on various other Pallava monuments.
 Nagaswamy2 suggests that he would surely be Nandi as he carries a long sword.
-The corresponding niche on the other side, meant for another dvarpala, is left incomplete.
+The corresponding niche on the other side, meant for another dvarapala, is left incomplete.